vpoldaru/talkflow-n8n/README.md

 # Optional
-VITE_WELCOME_MESSAGE="Welcome message for your chat" VITE_SITE_TITLE="Your Site Title" VITE_ASSISTANT_NAME="Your Assistant Name"  # Defaults to "Lovable" if not set
+VITE_WELCOME_MESSAGE="Welcome message for your chat" VITE_SITE_TITLE="Your Site Title" VITE_ASSISTANT_NAME="Your Assistant Name"  # Defaults to "Talkflow" if not set
 ```

 ### **Development Setup**